-Hawaii's economy is dominated by leisure and hospitality and government, the latter reflecting a significant federal military presence.
+Hawaii's economy includes a substantial leisure and hospitality sector as well as a large governmental component, the latter reflecting a significant federal military presence.
 Together they accounted for nearly one third of the state's 2014 real GDP.
 Although subject to external shocks and broader economic cycles, the tourism sector in Hawaii is resilient and has tended to recover quickly, providing an important cornerstone for the state's economic growth.

-During the current expansion the tourism industry has been very strong.
-Two key indicators, visitor arrivals and visitor expenditures, reached historic highs in calendar year (CY) 2014, with continued gains recorded through the second quarter of 2015.
-The state forecasts ongoing growth for CY 2015, with current trends continuing in 2016 and beyond.
+During the current expansion the tourism industry has exhibited strong growth.
+Two key indicators, visitor arrivals and visitor expenditures, reached historic highs in calendar years (CY) 2014 and 2015.
+The state forecasts ongoing growth for CY 2016 and beyond.

 Hawaii's large military presence makes it vulnerable to federal deficit reduction, although the state has benefitted from recent military consolidations and serves a strategic role that limits downside risk.
 The negative impact of any near-term federal cuts should be manageable given expectations of offsetting military investment.

 Labor market conditions are very strong at present, having benefitted from several consecutive years of growth after the last recession.
-The unemployment rate, at 3.5% in August 2015, is well under the 5.1% national rate for August 2015 and well below the 4.3% level reported by the state one year earlier.
+The unemployment rate of 3.2% in December 2015 was well under the 5% national rate and well below the 4% level reported by the state one year earlier.

-Employment gains have continued through the current expansion but more recently have been below comparable national rates.
-August 2015 employment is up 2% in Hawaii vs. one year ago, just below the 2.1% rate for the U.S. overall.
-Growth picked up more recently from 2014, when employment in Hawaii for the year rose only 1.1%, vs. 1.9% nationally, reflecting a slowdown from rapid post-recession increases.
-Hawaii surpassed its pre-recession jobs peak in August 2014 and to date has regained approximately 130% of the jobs lost in the last recession.
+Employment gains have continued through the current expansion.
+December 2015 employment is up 2.5% in Hawaii versus one year ago, and above the 2% rate for the U.S. overall.
+Growth picked up more recently from 2014, when employment in Hawaii for the year rose only 1.1%, versus 1.9% nationally.
+Hawaii surpassed its pre-recession jobs peak in August 2014 and to date has regained approximately 131% of the jobs lost in the last recession.

-Personal income growth outpaced the nation for the last decade, increasing 52.9% versus 46.5% for the U.S. overall.
+Personal income growth outpaced the nation for the last decade, increasing 51.7% versus 46.1% for the U.S. overall.
 Per capita personal income (PCPI) growth has been closer to the national trend, reflecting Hawaii's above-average population growth over that span.
-PCPI in 2014 equals 100% of the U.S. level, ranking Hawaii 22nd amongst the states.
+PCPI in 2014 equaled 100% of the U.S. level, ranking Hawaii 22nd amongst the states.

 RESERVES PROVIDE FLEXIBILITY